YugabyteDB Managed supports peering virtual private cloud (VPC) networks on AWS and GCP.

 The peering connection is created with a status of Pending.

-Accept the peering request in AWS
+Complete the peering in GCP

 What you need